-In Saul Hamid bin Pakir Mohamad v Inspector Abdul Fatah bin Abdul Rahman, Zaleha Zahari J. said that the constitution does not prescribe the time within which an arrested person shall be allowed to consult counsel.
-The learned Judge considered the case of Saul Hamid v PP [1987] 2 MLJ 736 and concluded that in this case, Edgar Joseph Junior (as he then was) only held that an accused has the right to be represented by Counsel in an application for remand before a judicial officer under section 117 of the Criminal Procedure Code.
+In Saul Hamid bin Pakir Mohamad v Inspector Abdul Fatah bin Abdul Rahman, n14 Zaleha Zahari J said that the constitution does not prescribe the time within which an arrested person shall be allowed to consult counsel.
+The learned Judge considered the case of Saul Hamid v PP and concluded that in that case, Edgar Joseph Junior (as he then was) only held that an accused has the right to be represented by Counsel in an application for remand before a judicial officer under s 117 of the Criminal Procedure Code.
 Further, the Judge also acknowledges that the right of an arrested person is settled law as decided in Ooi Ah Phua.
-Thus, Zaleha Zahari J. rightly so decided that she is bound to follow the law as set by the Federal Court in Ooi Ah Phua where the arrested person access to Counsel can be denied ('delay' is a better word) on the ground that investigations were still in progress.
-The denial of access during the period an arrested person is under remand does not amount to an infringement of the right to access to Counsel conferred by the Constitution.
-14 In Saul Hamid v PP, Edgar Joseph Junior J. (as he then was) also said that the right of the arrested person to be represented by a legal practitioner may be refused if the Police can adduced evidence sufficient to convince a legal mind that there are substantial grounds to support their objection in that to allow so would result in undue interference with the course of investigation.
+Thus, Zaleha Zahari J rightly so decided that she is bound to follow the law as set by the Federal Court in Ooi Ah Phua where the arrested person access to Counsel can be denied ('delay' is a better word) on the ground that investigations were still in progress.
+The denial of access during the period an arrested person is under remand does not amount to an infringement of the right of access to Counsel conferred by the Constitution.
+In Saul Hamid v PP, n15 Edgar Joseph Junior J (as he then was) also said that the right of the arrested person to be represented by a legal practitioner may be refused if the Police can adduced evidence sufficient to convince a legal mind that there are substantial grounds to support their objection in that to allow the suspect with a counsel would result in undue interference with the course of investigation.
 This onus cannot be discharged by the simple unsworn ipse dixit of the Police Officer.
-The Judge further said that accordingly, the police should upon request co-operate by keeping relatives of the arrested person or his Counsel informed of the dates, times and the name of the Magistrate from whom remand is going to be sought so as to enable counsel to appear before the Magistrate and apply to be heard being consistent with section 255 of the Criminal Procedure Code.
-15 In the case of PP v Mah Chuen Lim and others [1975] 1 MLJ 95 at pg 96, the apex Court agreed with Syed Othman J. that the Federal Constitution does not prescribe the time within which the arrested person shall be allowed to consult Counsel.
+The Judge further said that accordingly, the police should upon request co-operate by keeping relatives of the arrested person or his Counsel informed of the dates, times and the name of the Magistrate from whom remand is going to be sought so as to enable counsel to appear before the Magistrate and apply to be heard being consistent with s 255 of the Criminal Procedure Code.
+In Ooi Ah Phua, the apex court referred and agreed with Syed Othman J in the case of PP v Mah Chuen Lim and others at p 96, that the Federal Constitution does not prescribe the time within which the arrested person shall be allowed to consult Counsel.
 Section 38 of the Interpretation and General Clauses Act 1948 generally states that where no time is prescribed, it shall then be done with all convenient speed and as often as the prescribed occasion arises.
 That however depends on the circumstances of each particular case.
 The Federal Court in this case was of the opinion that the police had acted reasonably all the while because of the seriousness of the offence involved, namely robbery in daylight using a firearm committed in the heart of the state capital involving the loss of money in the sum of \$14,000 to \$15,000, and the death of a person.
-Moreover, the request by the Counsel to the police to interview the accused was made during the period the accused was under detention under section 117 of the Criminal Procedure Code.
-The right of an arrested person to seek counsel cannot therefore be exercised to the detriment of investigation.
-16
+Moreover, the request by the Counsel to the police to interview the accused was made during the period the accused was under detention under s 117 of the Criminal Procedure Code.
+The right of an arrested person to seek counsel cannot therefore be exercised to the detriment of investigation. n16